zulkaif121/pipecat-client-flutter/README.md

 Pipecat Client Web implements a client instance that:

-- Facilitates web requests to an endpoint you create.
-- Dispatches single-turn actions to a HTTP bot service when disconnected.
 - Provides methods that handle the connectivity state and realtime interaction with your bot service.
 - Manages media transport (such as audio and video).
-- Provides callbacks and events for handling bot messages and actions.
+- Provides callbacks and events for handling bot messages.
-- Optionally configures your AI services and pipeline.
+- Optionally facilitates server startup and connection via an endpoint you provide.

 Docs and API reference can be found at https://docs.pipecat.ai/client/introduction.